-I love Aged Terra Cotta Pots and I recently saw a wreath made using old terra cotta pots.
+I love Aged Terra Cotta Pots and I recently saw a wreath made using old terra cotta pots in a garden shop at the beach.
 Although I have a large collection of terra cotta pots, I didn’t have the required amount to make a wreath.
 So here’s what I did.

 Today I’m sharing how to make a Terra Cotta Pot Spring Wreath using new pots that are aged using a simple technique.
 This is an easy DIY step by step tutorial.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 See the full disclosure details here.)

 (As an Amazon Associate I earn from qualifying purchases.)